- Enseignants / Chercheurs

 The board is mainly composed of scientists as well as persons qualified for the evaluation of public policies outside of the academic world.

-- Michel Combes (CEO of Alcatel-Lucent Group)
+- Michel Combes (President and CFO of Sprint Group)

 - Philippe Hayez (Magistrate at the Court of Auditors)